itsevalieu/codespiration-v1/README.md

-# Codespiration
+# Codespiration by FOBE
-PRODUCT OVERVIEWFOBE –PROJECT TWO -PRESENTATIONTHE CONCEPTAre you sweating with desperation because you need inspiration for your next coding project?
+THE CONCEPT: Are you sweating with desperation because you need inspiration for your next coding project?
 Try our idea generator app called CODESPIRATION!

 CODESPIRATION is the brain-child of a group of students within the UCLAxCoding Bootcamp.
 It was founded under the premise that, many times —developers want to practice their skills or learn new technologies, but hit a “writer's block” of sorts, when it comes to brainstorming a concept to build.